If You're Worried About Low T, Read This Before Pouring That Next Drink

 Alcohol causes weight gain

 Too much booze can turn your six pack into a keg.
 Alcohol is an energy-dense, yet nutritionally poor food source with an energy content of 7.1 kilocalories per gram.
 Translation: overconsuming it can quickly add on pounds.

 Heavy drinking has been linked to increased waist circumference and increased fat mass—especially belly fat.
-And excess body fat is associated (3) with low T levels.
+And excess body fat is associated (3) with low testosterone levels.

 Alcohol causes cortisol levels to rise

 Drinking too much, too often can cause levels of cortisol, the stress hormone to rise.
 One theory: “The stress caused by alcohol (specifically its impact on the brain’s communication pathways, which can change mood and behavior) may cause cortisol levels to increase after consumption,” says Valdez.
 And research shows that high levels of cortisol may inhibit testosterone production.

 Alcohol reduces NAD+

 Alcohol significantly reduces (4) your body’s production of coenzyme NAD+ (nicotinamide adenine dinucleotide).
 NAD+ is found in every cell in your body necessary for the production of testosterone.
 Therefore, drinking can lead to liver damage and decreased testosterone production and metabolism.
 “This can lead to fatty liver disease, and further weaken someone’s natural ability to metabolize alcohol, so it’s just a bad negative feedback loop,” says Calvert.

 The good news: Lower testosterone levels may rise again if you stop drinking.
 “The older you are the longer this will take,” says Calvert.
 “But assuming that permanent damage has not been done to your liver, and testicles, you should expect recovery within roughly 6 months.”